voxelcoder/olc-datafile-rust/README.md

 ---

 A rust library for reading and writing olc::DataFile files.
-The olc::DataFile format is a simple text file format for storing data in a human readable and editable format.
+The olc::DataFile format is a simple text file format for storing data in a human-readable and editable format.
 In the words of the original author, it's "great for serializing and deserializing data, i.e. Saving Things!".

 The original C++ implementation can be